 - Cognitive (paying attention to one’s speed, for instance, or to other motorists).

-At Gemma Law Associates, Inc., we believe that texting while driving is careless if not reckless conduct.
-When Rhode Island residents are injured because of a texting driver, we work hard to secure the compensation they deserve for their vehicle damage, medical expenses, lost wages, pain and suffering and other losses.
+At Gemma Law Associates, we believe that texting while driving is careless if not reckless, conduct.
+When Rhode Island residents are injured because of a texting driver, we work hard to secure the compensation they deserve for their vehicle damage, medical expenses, lost wages, pain and suffering, and other losses.

 There are several ways to determine that a driver was texting at the time of an auto accident.

-For example, the driver’s cell phone records will indicate the time a text was sent.
+For example, the driver’s cell phone records indicate when a text was sent.
 Your attorney can acquire these records.
-When text messages were read and sent and the content of the texts can establish that the driver was texting at the time of impact.
+When text messages are read and sent, the content of the texts can establish that the driver was texting at the time of impact.

 Our Rhode Island Car Accident Lawyers Can Handle Your Texting Accident Case

-The car accident attorneys of Gemma Law Associates, Inc., have more than four decades of experience in helping crash victims and their families in Providence and across Rhode Island.
-We can put that experience to work for you if you or a loved one has been injured by a texting driver.
+The car accident attorneys of Gemma Law Associates have more than four decades of experience in helping crash victims and their families in Providence and across Rhode Island.
+We can put that experience to work for you if a texting driver has injured you or a loved one.